It’s the first night in our new home and something doesn’t feel right. I sit in bed, eyes scanning the room, trying to work out exactly what.

 ‘Is the floor lower?’
 Mum says.

-Slowly the three of us turn to my mother, who is kneeling on the floor, checking what level it is at.
+Slowly the three of us turn to my mother, who is kneeling on the floor, checking it.

 ‘Have you really just said that?’
 I say.